 For the Imprimerie Nationale, he oversees the adaptation of the typographic holdings for digital typesetting.
 For this effort, the Imprimerie’s Garamond was one of the first typefaces he rehabilitated, along with the grecs du Roi.
 He has designed several typefaces for Agfa, Editions Magnard, city of Brive-la-Galliarde, for the NGO ATD Fourth World Movement, etc. In 1987, he engraved the Movement’s message in stone, which was installed first at the Place de Trocadéro in Paris, and then at the United Nations in New York, the European Parliament in Strasbourg, the Basilica of St. John Lateran and in Reims Cathedral.
 Franck Jalleau won the Prix des Graphistes in 1988 and has received several international awards, including the Morisawa Award (Japan) in 1987 and 1996.
 He has taught type design at the École Estienne since 1991, and he offers training courses in character design in art schools both in France (Toulouse, Caen, Amiens) and abroad.

-The 6-week type design programme that you’ve been waiting for starts on 4 June and ends 12 July 2024.
+The 6-week type design programme that you’ve been waiting for starts on 2 June and ends 10 July 2026.

-Our summer programme is in English and covers typeface design and calligraphy techniques, type history, and software practices.
-Every kind of design professional can learn about type design in a relatively short amount of time.
+Open to all Our summer programme is in English and covers typeface design and calligraphy techniques, type history, and software practices.
+Whether you’re a design pro or just curious about type design, you can learn all about it in a relatively short amount of time.

-➼ Subscribe to our mailing list to stay informed.
+➼ Subscribe to our mailing list to don’t miss important updates.